ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ```

 These commands create a `geth` executable file in the `go-ethereum/build/bin` folder that you can move wherever you want to run from.
 The binary is standalone and doesn't require any additional files.

+If you want to build a stable release you can use `git checkout v1.9.21` before running `make geth` to switch to a stable branch.

+## Updating Geth

+Updating go-ethereum is as easy as it gets.
+You just need to download and install the newer version of geth, shutdown your node and restart with the new software.
+Geth will automatically use the data of your old node and sync the latest blocks that were mined since you shutdown the old software.